PandarinDev/pandarin.dev/content/blog/2025-07-23-cpp20-coroutine-basics.md

 While I'm glad the feature is there, and no doubt it will be useful for highly parallel programs I can't help but feel that in typical C++ fashion the feature is overly complicated and verbose.

 I get that library support is yet to come, and as such this is a barebones way of interacting with coroutines, but do you know how the same generator example looks like in Python?
-I will show you now out of spite.
 ```python
 def generator():
     x = 0